 Suffering from a stomach wound, Bob was having a difficult time keeping up with the other members of B Company.
 He began talking about dropping out.
 The other members of the company kept telling him that if he did he would be killed.
 To prevent this from happening, Sgt.
 Nick Fryziuk carried Bob “piggyback” style for most of the last thirty-five miles of the march.

-As a Prisoner of War, Robert was first held at Camp O’Donnell which was an unfinished Filipino training base which the Japanese pressed the camp into use as a POW camp on April 1, 1942.
+As a Prisoner of War, Robert was first held at Camp O’Donnell which was an unfinished Filipino training base that the Japanese pressed the camp into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added.